Frequently asked questions

 - Potentially: unforeseen costs such as those resulting from leaving the expedition early

 After registration you will receive an invoice from Mountain Network for a deposit of 20% of the travel expenses.
-In November, two months prior to depature, you will receive the remainder invoice for the travel expenses.
+Two months prior to depature, you'll receive the remainder invoice for the travel expenses.
 Please see the travel terms and conditions (in Dutch) for the full payment terms.

 The goal of the Kili-Challenge is to help as many conflict-affected children as possible.
 How you pay (or who pays) for your trip is completely up to you.
 However, it is important to communicate this clearly to your donors, so they know whether they're funding your trip and/or War Child's programmes.
 Note: the funds you raise through your fundraising page will go to our projects for children worldwide.